 Antennas: 20-10M Optibeam OB9-5 @ 78 ft and 40-30M Optibeam OB1-4030 rotary dipole @ 85 ft.

-Rx Ants: K4SAV designed 400 ft BOG's to northeast, northwest and southwest and Hi Z Triangle on 50 ft spacing to cover all other directions.
+Rx Ants: K4SAV designed 400 ft BOG's (beverages on the ground) to northeast, northwest and southwest and Hi Z Triangle on 50 ft spacing to cover all other directions.
 I roll up each BOG at the end of the 160 mtr season before the grass begins growing and roll them back out each October.
 The BOG'S work great with a minimum of effort required.

 Prefer CW and Digital Modes - occasional SSB excursions.